jeremyjcheng/recipe_rating_predictor/README.md

     height="600"
     frameborder="0"
 ></iframe>

-We can see that it's heavily skewed to the left with average ratings of 5 being by far the most common as it accounts for what looks like over 52,000 recipes.
-The next most frequent ratings are 4.0 and 4.5, with approximately 13,000 and 10,000 recipes respectively.
-Ratings below 4.0 are relatively rare, with fewer than 3,000 recipes for any given lower rating.This pattern indicates a strong positive bias in the dataset, which is common in online ratings systems where users are more likely to leave feedback only when they are especially satisfied.
+As shown in the histogram, the distribution is heavily left-skewed, with a concentration of recipes rated a perfect 5.0.
+Over 52,000 recipes recipes received this top rating, while the next most common ratings, 4.0 and 4.5, trail significantly, with around 13,000 and 10,000 recipes, respectively.
+Ratings below 4.0 are extremely rare, each appearing fewer than 3,000 times.
+This distribution reflects a strong positive bias, which is typical in online review platforms.
+Users are more likely to submit ratings when they've had a particularly positive experience, inflating ratings.

 #### Bivariate Analysis